-If any program tells you that you can start making thousands of dollars as soon as you sign-up for their service, and pay a small (or sometimes large!) membership fee, it’s probably too good to be true.
+If any program says you can start making thousands of dollars as soon as you sign-up for their service and pay a membership fee, it’s probably too good to be true.

-While some people truly are in the right place at the right time, most of the time it doesn’t work that way.
+While some people truly are in the right place at the right time, it doesn’t usually work that way.
 Fortunes take years to accumulate, and they involve hard work and consistent saving.
-For example, you need to spend time building a website, attracting an audience, or hosting events if you sell products or services.
+For example, you need to spend time building a website, attracting buyers, or hosting events to sell products or services.

 Consider the amount they’re asking for.

 These make money fast-type opportunities might require a $300 or $500 deposit.
-This relatively large asking price is still small enough for many people to afford — often by borrowing — yet the amount is large enough to make the offer feel legitimate.
+This relatively large amount is still small enough for many people to afford — often by borrowing.
+Yet the amount is large enough to make the offer feel legitimate.